In Xi's big year, the political price of China's pandemic policy soars - ExBulletin

 He has already largely cemented his power base through anti-corruption and other campaigns, Wu said.

-Rather, Xi’s priority is to preserve the status quo ahead of the congress, he added.
+Rather, his priority is to preserve the status quo as Congress approaches, he added.

 China has so far been spared the deaths that have marked most other major countries, bolstering the credibility of zero-Covid.

-Top leaders – notably Premier Li Keqiang – are stepping forward to reassure that the economic downturn from Covid-19 controls will be temporary.
+Top leaders including Premier Li Keqiang are stepping forward to reassure that the economic downturn from Covid-19 controls will be temporary.

 Li said on Wednesday that local governments should step up their sense of urgency to resolve the economic malaise, days after the country recorded its weakest retail sales and industrial production in months.